-In Article 9.1 of the International Treaty, the Contracting Parties recognize the enormous contribution that the local and indigenous communities and farmers of all regions of the world have made and will continue to make for the conservation and development of PRGFA.
+In Article 9.1 of the International Treaty, the Contracting Parties recognize the enormous contribution that the local communities and Indigenous Peoples and farmers of all regions of the world have made, and will continue to make, for the conservation and development of PRGFA.
 The role of farmers in centres of origin and crop diversity is particularly highlighted.

 The past, present and future contributions of farmers in all regions of the world in conserving, improving and making available PGRFA are also referred to in the Preamble of the International Treaty.
 These contributions of farmers are stated to be the basis of Farmers' Rights.
-Contracting Parties and relevant stakeholders may thus like to make these contributions of farmers and farming communities visible, raise public awareness of their importance, express recognition and appreciation, and/or encourage farmers and farming communities to continue their efforts for conserving and sustainably using PGRFA.
+Contracting Parties and relevant stakeholders may thus like to make these contributions of farmers and farming communities visible, raise public awareness of their importance, express recognition and appreciation, and/or encourage farmers and farming communities to continue their efforts for the conservation and sustainable use of PGRFA.